 Available courses

-French Introductory I is designed for elementary students (7 through 13-year-old).
-However, twelve & thirteen-year-old students are also eligible to take Secondary French Course if they are ready to earn Secondary credits which could impact their grades.
-A normal prerequisite for this course is the Pre-Introductory French Course or its equivalent.
-It is centered on the practical application of communication skills, with an emphasis on the language material used in everyday situations.
-Grammar is taught through the speech patterns only.
-A variety of activities, including role-play and educational games, will be employed to develop students’ listening and speaking skills.
-The students will also learn the French alphabet and will learn how to decode written forms of the basic French words.
-They will participate in group reading and writing and become acquainted with some cultural features.
+French Pre-Introductory is designed for elementary students (five and six years of age) with no background in the French language and who are emergent readers.
+The course is centered on the practical application of communication skills, with an emphasis on the language material used in everyday situations.
+Grammar is taught primarily through speech patterns.
+In order to develop listening and speaking skills and become acquainted with some cultural features of the language the students will be involved in a variety of activities, including songs, role-play, and educational games.
 This course supports and is aligned to the success orientations, competencies, and knowledge noted in the QSI Program Outcomes.
-French Introductory I consists of ten essential units.
+FRENCH Pre-Introductory consists of seven essential units.
 This course is divided into Essential Outcomes and Introduced/Practiced Outcomes.
 The Essential Outcomes must be assessed for mastery.
 The Introduced/ Practiced Outcomes are intended to expose the student to skills that will be mastered in a future essential unit, engage the student in ongoing and necessary skills, and to practice the outcomes previously taught.
-The normal pace for this course leads to the mastery of ten essential units for those QSI schools that offer Languages Other than English five periods a week.
-Those schools that offer the course less than five periods a week students will master the following appropriate number of units: - 4 periods a week equals 8 units mastered - 3 periods a week equals 6 units mastered Depending on the individual school programs, French Introductory I could be allotted three to five periods per week with a period being a minimum of 45 minutes.
-This course is a prerequisite for French Introductory II.
-An outline of ten essential units follows.
-These units are primarily designed to be taught in order.
+The normal pace for this course leads to mastery of seven essential units for those QSI schools that offer French four times a week.
+Those schools that offer French Introductory I less than four periods a week students will master the following appropriate number of units: 3 periods a week equals 6 units mastered.
+2 periods a week equals 5 units mastered.
+Depending on the individual school programs, French Pre-Introductory could be allotted three to four periods per week with a period being a minimum of 45 minutes.

 View course